innerspacetrainings/Application-Endless-Faller/README.md

 - Clone this repository.
 - Develop as you would do in a normal project.
 - Do not use copyright/third party libraries.
-- Upload this project to a public or private repository in your account and invite [Philipp Ottensamer](philipp.ottensamer@innerspace.eu) to it.
+- Upload this project to a public or private repository in your account and invite Philipp Ottensamer <philipp.ottensamer@innerspace.eu> to it.

 ## Delivery

 ### Before implementation

 - Split the requirements into sub tasks and estimate the time it would take for each one.
-- Send an email to <philipp.ottensamer@innerspace.eu> with your estimations.
+- Send an email to Philipp Ottensamer with your estimations.
 - Optionally, contact Vitaly Popuzin for requirements clarification.

 ### Implementation